|Patagonia & El Calafate Tours by Say Hueque Argentina Journeys||Best of Patagonia Tours||El Calafate & The Glaciers|

 This unique, informative center is a constant exhibition of the natural and human history of the last 100 million years in Southern Patagonia, recognized by the Scientific Sponsorship of La Plata Museum of Natural Sciences of the UNLP (National University of La Plata).
 The educational tour has been strategically conceived to introduce visitors into the history of southern Patagonia ever since its very formation.

-It displays timelines presented on panels both in Spanish and English, posters with drawings and photographs, enlarged pictures, object, tools, and replicas, as well as sound accounts that complete the itinerary.
+It displays timelines presented on panels both in Spanish and English, posters with drawings and photographs, enlarged pictures, objects, tools, and replicas, as well as sound accounts that complete the itinerary.

 Open daily from 11 am to 7 pm | Admission fee: Adults 12 USD – Kids 5 USD.